quangminhit94/blog-fullstack/README.md

 - [x] Write query like function: How check like of user at specific post and already like or not

 ## 36 Full stack search

+Will do with Express and PSQL's built in TS functionality.
+TS stands for Text Search

+**TSvector**: A list of lexemes.
+Lexemes is a list of words that allow you to merge different variants of the word.
+Such as past tense or pluralized version of the word

+Example: `Dogs` will come up in a search for 'Dog'

+**TSquery**: Allows you to search and compare with lexemes

+Example: `Dog` will be the TSquery that will be compared to the TSvector

+TS is much more effective than the LIKE% solution